-China and US optimistic after trade talks in Geneva
+China and US agree to lower tariffs after talks in Geneva

 Substantial progress

 Trade between the US and China is hardly profitable anymore due to the high tariffs and has therefore almost come to a standstill.
-Relations between the world’s two largest economies have reached another low point since the escalation in the trade conflict in April.
-US President Donald Trump imposed 145% tariffs on goods from China.
-Beijing decided to impose counter-tariffs of 125% on US goods.

 More